slhsith/mean-public/README.md

 Things Left to do:

 * Email Verification and Reset Password
-* Add Profile Settings Form with Image Upload
+* Integrate S3 for Image and File Upload (Waiting on Amazon Acct)
 * Make Admin Dashboard with User Management

 * Make Standalone public profile pages